LookaApp/white-label/docs/pricing.md

 # Pricing

-We offer 2 pricing models based on how you’d like to use our white-label logo maker.
+We offer 2 pricing models based on how you’d like to use our white-label logo maker:

 ---

 <div class="code-example" markdown="1">

-## If you're looking to re-sell logo packages
+## If you're looking to re-sell logo packages...

+These plans might make sense if you're a website builder, domain host, or an automated design service, among other things.

 ### Billed annually *(save 50%)*